jagodin/photo-sharing-service/README.md

 yarn run dev
 ```

 The application will then be available at http://localhost:3000/.
 Use the login credentials provided by the seed output or create a new user by navigating to http://localhost:3000/sign-up.
+Note that you will first have to deploy the application for the development S3 bucket to be created.

 ## Deploy